ndag/PHoDMSs/README.md

 The forces and radii are parameters that alter the motion of the boids based on the rules based on the rules of the model.
 For a general explanation of the flocking boids model, see the [Wikipedia](https://en.wikipedia.org/wiki/Boids).
 Then [dmsfile] is the filename that the DMS data is saved out to.

-The motion modeled in this scenario occurs on a 2-dimensional torus of width 500 units and height 250 units.
 The parameters should have the following ranges:

 0 < [num_points] < infinity